Personalities

 Marty Fulkerson-Sunday morning DJ starting in 1983, working until 1991.
 Did ballgames with Dick Curtis as well as news reporting with Ron Boone and Belinda Stark.
 During tenure did morning, afternoon and evening shifts...even weekends-basically what was available or needed, including airtime on WKMO.
 Became salesman in 1985 after some help from Paul Steiner.
 Afterwards worked sales at WZTU in Orlando 1991-1992.
 Nicknamed "The Governor", now is a local businessman and city councilman.
 Played young Ebenezer Scrooge in 1990 Hardin County Radio Theater's production of "A Christmas Carol".

 Scott Goettel-Morning man and program director in mid-80's.
 Came to WIEL from WAKY.
 Prior to WAKY, Scott started his career at WSAC-AM and WWKK ("K-105") in Fort Knox, where he served from November 1980 through April 1985, after landing a spot on their Sunday night program "Sittin' In".
 Most recently served in Creative Services at WHAS (over 21 years for Clear Channel).
-Still does voice-over work and as of 4/07/08 was back in local radio at WQXE-FM 98.3, where he is now Production Director....congratulations, Scott!!
+Still does voice-over work, including for 14WIELOnline, and as of 4/07/08 was back in local radio at WQXE-FM 98.3, where he is now Production Director....congratulations, Scott!!
 According to Scott, "I really like it there, and everyone has welcomed me so nicely.
 It's a great place with great people!"

 Scott @ WQXE